The Instructors ~

-We will integrate practical strategies to create Living Soil, Healing Waters, and conscious connection to the healing ecology of plant life that ultimately sustain us.
+We will learn to experience the garden as a complete organism; integrating practical strategies to create living soil, healing water, and conscious connection to the healing ecology of plant and soil life that ultimately sustain us.
 As we work directly with the elements to cultivate the medicines that we collect we build a future that supports all of Life to thrive.

 The roots of health and vitality lie in our connection to Nature.
 The Medicine Garden Program will strengthen your personal relationship to plants and their healing powers while enabling you to take better care of soil, water, and Earth!